felixlopz/hubrise-test-task/content/apps/uber-eats/en/terminology.md

 ## Service Types

-Uber Eats offers three types of services to its customers.
+Uber Eats offers three types of services to its customers:

-- **Delivery by Uber Eats**: Uber Eats delivers the order to the customer.
+- **Uber delivery**: Uber Eats dispatches a driver to collect the order from the restaurant.
 - **Restaurant delivery**: You are responsible for delivering the order to the customer.
 - **Takeaway**: The customer collects the order from your restaurant.
+- **Eat-in**: The customer eats on site.